jonathanw82/Can_Share/README.md

 Can share was spurned out of a love for beer with good friends, where once a month we would meet up at our local brewery, bring a can each of whatever style of beer, all have a sample each and give our opinions on taste, smell, mouth feel/ body, colour, can or bottle design and how the can/bottle feels in the touch.
-Is it a quality beer in a shoddy can or a shoddy beer in a quality can then after trying a few (hick) we do an overall rating of the beer we have sampled.
+Is it a quality beer in a shoddy can or a shoddy beer in a quality can then after trying a few we do an overall rating of the beer we have sampled.

 The site is directed at Beer lovers and hobbyists rather than businesses.

 #### Temparary logins for evaluation
 * Admin = Username: admin, Email: admin@test.com, Passw: admin
+Deletion of beers is only possible through Admin.
 * User = Username: user, Email: user@test.com, Passw: user

 #### The users goals of this website are: